13 Ways to Make Saying No Easier

-Fear of Missing Out (FOMO), as my colleague Sophia Dembling rightly recognizes, is one of the many reasons we say yes when we want to say no. It is so true that we often feel we will miss the great adventure, but it is also true that we agree to be somewhere, to do something, to help out someone, to be the good sport for a host of other reasons.
+Fear of Missing Out (FOMO) is one of the many reasons we say yes when we want to say no. It is so true that we often feel we will miss the great adventure, but it is also true that we agree to be somewhere, to do something, to help out someone, to be the good sport for a host of other reasons.
 I add them here as a wakeup call, an alert, as to why you might be amenable when you don't want to be.

 Reasons We Can't or Don't Say No